Buying a new puppy is exciting and rewarding! You get to choose your puppy, bring it home, and learn all its quirks.

 Mini Aussiedoodle Care

 What kind of care should you be prepared to give your new Mini Aussiedoodle?
-Let’s explore the answer to that question next.
+Next we'll explore the answer to that question.

 First off, you should be prepared to give your Mini Aussiedoodle adequate social interaction and mental stimulation.
 These smart, social dogs need human attention to thrive.
 If they don’t get enough stimulation, they will use their active brains to seek their own entertainment, which is often negative and destructive!